vacp2p/nim-intops/README.md

     pure.wideningMul(a, b)
   else:

-    # This must comply with the guard logic.
-The two checks are interpreted as "we call this implementation
+    # This must be at least as strict as the respective guard logic so that this code
-    # only under these conditions and if you try to call it directly, we'll still stop you."
+    # is never invoked when it won't compile.
     when cpu64Bit:
       inlinec.wideningMul(a, b)